TAKE MY YOKE UPON YOU (Part 2)

-You take upon yourself the yoke of Christ the day you realize, understand, and acknowledge that Jesus is much more than a Saviour, a Healer, or a Miracle Worker, but that He is the Mighty God, the King of kings and the Lord of lords, and so He deserves not just your praises for saving or healing you, but also your love, devotion and submission as your Lord, King and Master.
+You take upon yourself the yoke of Christ the day you realize, understand, and acknowledge that Jesus is much more than a Saviour, a Healer, or a Miracle Worker, but that He is the Mighty God, the King of kings, and the Lord of lords.
+So, He deserves not just your praises for saving or healing you but also your love, devotion, and submission as your Lord, King, and Master.

-When you voluntarily, willingly and gladly yield your neck under the yoke of Christ, there are great rewards or profits that will accrue to you here in this world and hereafter in heaven.
+When you voluntarily, willingly, and gladly yield your neck under the yoke of Christ, some great rewards or profits will accrue to you here in this world and hereafter in heaven.

 First, being a yoke-fellow with Christ gives you access to understanding the mysteries of the Kingdom of God.

-It is only those who are yoked together with Christ and so learning from Him daily that can understand the deep things of God.
+Only those who are yoked together with Christ and so learning from Him daily can understand the deep things of God.

 Yoke-fellows with Christ are the stewards of God’s mysteries.